Winston-Lin/dziganto.github.io/_posts/2017-6-2-Faster-Python-Tips-And-Tricks.md

 animals = ['aardvark', 'bee', 'cat', 'dog']
 [animal for animal in animals]
 ```
 It is definitely easier to read and understand what is happening.
 But is it faster?
 Turns out that it is.
-Cuts the processing time nearly in half.
+The second approach cuts the processing time nearly in half.

 ## Looping Over A Collection & Indices
 We know what looping over a collection looks like.
 What is this *indices* business that we're now incorporating?
 Well, instead of just returning the list item, we also want to know its index value.
 The two approaches that were tested are as follows: